-Mostly blind in one eye and almost deaf, covered with lumps and dry itchy skin, with foul breath, frequent seizures, arthritis and bladder control issues.
+Athena is mostly blind in one eye and almost deaf, covered with lumps and dry itchy skin, had foul breath, frequent seizures, arthritis and bladder control issues when she came to CAPE.
 You can imagine how awful she felt.
 She’d lost her spark.
-That’s how 15 year old Athena came into CAPE rescue.
-But those issues are not who Athena is.

 After a year in her Assisted Living home, with multiple trips to a variety of doctors, her foster mom’s dedication has turned Athena’s life around.
 Every one of her health issues has greatly improved.
 She’s got her outer beauty back on and she sparkles like a diamond.

-Please know that YOU help heal Athena’s wounds and bring her sparkle back to life; that YOUR support is the reason CAPE’s Assisted Living Program can continue to change the lives of, and heal the damage done to, our precious little friends.
-For that, we cannot possibly thank you enough.
+Please know that YOU help heal Athena’s wounds and bring her sparkle back to life; that YOUR support is the reason CAPE’s Assisted Living Program can continue to change the lives of these precious beings.
+We cannot possibly thank you enough.